-This simple Biryani recipe is inspired from my mom’s famous vegetable pulav recipe.
+This simple Biryani recipe is inspired by my mom’s famous vegetable pulav recipe.
 She cuts her veggies in a certain size and shape, which I thought was to make the dish look gorgeous.
 But now I understand that it also helps them cook perfectly each time.

 The same trick of cutting the veggies and choosing the right ones helped me with this easy vegetable biryani recipe.
 Then my talented cousin gave me an idea of adding Paneer to this dish which really took the Biryani to a whole new level.

 If you're like me and enjoy cooking vegetarian dishes you must check out my 60+ vegetarian main meals or bookmark it for later.

 To make the best and authentic tasting biryani make sure to use homemade ghee, choose the right vegetables or organic frozen mixed vegetables and long grain basmati rice.
 The whole spices and the homemade garam masala will do its magic to add beautiful aromas and bring this delectable recipe together.

 Tips for perfect Biryani

 - Use fresh garam masala

-- Deglaze the pot using the liquids from the vegetables to remove any browned bits from sautéing of the onions.
+- Deglaze the pot using the liquids from the vegetables to remove any browned bits from the sautéing of the onions.
 This will help the Instant Pot come to pressure and also prevent the “BURN” signal.
 If you have an air fryer you can use it or perfect golden fried onions.